 In a convenient use of nearby labor, quicksilver miners were brought in to dig out the cellars (which took 9+ years by hand) – located on and under the adjoining hillside backing up up against the winery.
 The impressive wooden timbers within the cellar were taken from Napa’s Oat Hill Quicksilver Mine via horse drawn wagons.

-The cellar was built over the small Haus Creek (named after the founder of the winery, Ed Haus).
+The cellar was built over the small Haus Creek (appropriately named after Ed Haus).
 During the rainy season, this little creek still flows.
 Walking in here is like walking back in time – the original timbers holding up the winery are still in place, the original sign from the late 1890’s, “Burgundy Winery” hangs inside and wine barrels are stacked in the dimly lit light.

 If it is not to busy in the tasting room ask one of of the staff to give you a quick tour of their historic winery and cellar/cave.
 And be sure to ring the bell embedded in the old oak tree for good luck (the tree grows directly in front of the cellar entrance).

 The property encompasses 36 acres of which 5 acres are planted to vine – approximately 4 acres to Cabernet Sauvignon and an acre to Zinfandel.
 Their wines are made from grapes grown both on the estate as well as from nearby family owned vineyards in Pope Valley.